 Does this sound familiar?.
-On the hottest day of the year, the air conditioner in your home begins blowing out warm air or stops working altogether.
+Champaign is experiencing record heat and the air conditioner in your home starts blowing out warm air or stops operating altogether.
 Along with hundreds of other people in our town, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-Although some A/C problems will require a professional technician, here are a few tips that can be used to lower the possibility of this happening to you this summer.
+Although some A/C problems will require a professional technician, here are a few tips that can be used to lower the chance of this happening to you this summer.

 Maximize Air Flow

 For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air inside your home.
 If this process is obstructed in any way, it can cause problems in your unit.
 To assure you have the manufacturer suggested air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 A programmable thermostat is an easy addition to help lower your energy expenses and control the temperature of your Champaign area home.
 Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.

 In addition, program your thermostat for longer run-cycles.
 While this does not necessary prevent problems, it can help lower humidity in your Champaign area home.
 This can provide a more comfortable environment, in addition to keep mold spores from thriving in your home.

 Keep Pests at Bay

 For some reason certain bugs and pests are attracted to air conditioning units, which can be harmful if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit with a reasonably wide perimeter of 24 – 36 inches.